xpert-uv/sort/README.md

 # sort
-This is collection of sort project or codes.
+This is collection of short project or codes.